Oswego-CSC241Spring2025/03-Inheritance-Spring2025/README.md

 ## Specification

 ### Customer
-This class represents a person using the system.
+This class represents a customer visiting the restaurant.
 Implement each of these methods:

 - A constructor that initializes the last name and first name
 - getLastName() - Returns a String that is the customer’s last name
 - getFirstName() - Returns a String that is the customer’s first name
-- getBuilding() - Returns a reference to the Building object (see below) associated with this customer
+- getOrder() - Returns a reference to the Order object associated with this customer
-- setBuilding(Building) - Sets the Building for this customer
+- setOrder(Order) - Sets the Order for this customer

-### Building
+### Order
 This class becomes `abstract`.
-It will be used later in an inheritance relationship with two new classes, `CommercialBuilding` and `Residence`.
+It will be used later in an inheritance relationship with two new classes, `DineIn` and `DriveThrough`.
 These are the required
 methods:
-- A constructor that initializes the name, longitude, latitude, and Customer.
-It should also associate the new Building object with the given Customer.
+- A constructor that initializes the orderType, orderNum, orderTime and customer.
+It should also associate the new Order object with the given Customer.
 If the Customer parameter is not defined, it should throw an `IllegalArgumentException`
-- getName() - returns a String that is the name of the building
+- getOrderType() - returns a String representing the type of the order
-- getLongitude() - returns a double that is the building's longitude
+- getOrderNum() - returns a String that is the order's order number
-- getLatitude() - returns a double that is the building's latitude
+- getOrderTime() - Returns a reference to LocalDateTime object that is the time an order is placed
 - getCustomer() - Returns a reference to the Customer object associated with this building
-- addRoom(Room) - Adds a Room object reference to a building
+- addItem(Item) - Adds an Item object reference to an order
-- getRooms() - Returns an array of Room objects associated with a building
+- getItems() - Returns an array of Item objects associated with an order

-### CommercialBuilding
+### DineIn
-This new class is subclass of `Building` and represents buildings that are commercial in nature.
-Such buildings will have an additional instance variable called `contactInfo` used to store the contact information for the building manager.
+This new class is subclass of `Order` and represents dine-in orders.
+Such orders will have an additional instance variable called `tableNum` used to store the table number of the customer.
 These are the required methods:
-- The constructor should add a new `contactInfo` parameter to those needed by the parent constructor.
+- The constructor should add a new `table` parameter to those needed by the parent constructor.
-- getContactInfo() - Returns a String that is the contact info
+- getTableNum() - Returns an int that is the table number of the customer

-### Residence
+### DriveThrough
-This new class is a subclass of `Building` and represents residences.
-It should merely extend the `Building` class and implement the constructor, as needed.
+This new class is a subclass of `Order` and represents drive-through orders.
+It should merely extend the `Order` class and implement the constructor, as needed.

-### Room
-This class represents a room in a Building.
-Here are the required methods:
-- A constructor that initializes the name, floor, and Building.
-It should also associate the new Room object to the given Building.
-If the Building parameter is not defined, it should throw an IllegalArgumentException
-- getName() - Returns a String that is the room name
-- getFloor() - Returns a String that is the room's floor within the building
-- getBuilding() - Returns a reference to the associated Building object
-- addDevice(Device) - Add a Device (see below) to this room
-- getDevices() - Returns an array of Device object references

-### Device
+### Item
 This class becomes `abstract`.
-It will be used later in an inheritance relationship with two new classes, `LightSwitch` and `Thermostat`.
-Here is the updated set of required methods:
+It will be used later in an inheritance relationship with two new classes, `Burger` and `Coffee`.
+These are the required
-- The constructor uses parameters to initialize id, room, and location.
-The initial state should be set to false (off), and the initial Readings collection should be empty.
-It should also add the new Device object to the specified Room.
+methods:
-If the Room parameter is not defined, it should throw an `IllegalArgumentException`
+- A constructor that initializes the type, order, name and quantity.
+It should also associate the new Item object to the given Order.
+If the Order parameter is not defined, it should throw an IllegalArgumentException
-- getId() - Returns a String that is the sensor device identifier
+- getType() - Returns a String that is the type of an item
-- getRoom() - Returns a reference to the Room where the sensor is located
+- getOrder() - Return a reference to the Order object associated with this Item
-- getLocation() - Returns a String indicating where in the Room the device was placed
-- getState() - Returns a boolean that is the state of the device
+- getName() - Returns a String that is the name of an item
-- setState(boolean) - Updates the state of the device
-- getReadings() - Returns an array of readings
+- getQuantity() - Returns an int that is the number of item ordered
-- addReading() - This method adds a new reading to the collection.
-If the collection has reached 5 readings, remove the oldest reading before adding the new one
+- addIngredient(Ingredient) - Add an Ingredient to this Item.
+If the collection has reached 5 Ingredients, remove the oldest ingredient before adding the new one
+- getIngredients() - Returns an array of Ingredient object references

+### Burger
+This new class is a subclass of `Item` and represents a burger in the order.
+It should merely extend the `Item` class and implement the constructor, as needed.

-### LightSwitch
+### Coffee
-This new class represents a light switch that can be turned on or off.
-It is a subclass of `Device`.
+This new class represents a cup of coffee in the order.
+It is a subclass of `Item`.
+It will have an additional instance variable called `size` used to store the size of the coffee.
 Here are its required methods:
-- A constructor defined by the requirements of the parent constructor
+- The constructor should add a new `size` parameter to those needed by the parent constructor.
-- turnOn() - sets the state of the device to on (true)
+- getSize() - Returns a String that is the size of the coffee

+### Ingredient
+This class represents an Ingredient.
+It is asscoiated with an Item and multiple Nutrition.
+- A constructor that initializes item, name, customized and calorie.
+It should also associate the new Ingredient object to the given Item.
+If the Item parameter is not defined, it should throw an IllegalArgumentException
-- turnOff() - sets the state of the device to off (false)
+- getName() - Returns a String that is the name of the Ingredient

-### Thermostat
-This new class represents a thermostat that can read room temperature.
-It is a subclass of `Device`.
-Here are the required methods:
-- The constructor is defined by the requirements of the parent and should set the state of the device to true (on)
+- getCustomized() - Returns a String that is for customized option of the ingredient
+- getItem() - Returns a reference to the Item
-- getCurrentReading() - Returns the most recently added Reading
+- getCalorie() - Returns a double showing the calorie of the ingredient
+- addNutrition(Nutrition) - Adds a Nutrition to an Ingredient
+- getNutritions() - Returns an array of Nutrition objects

-### Reading
+### Nutrition
-This class represents a reading produced by a device.
-These are the required methods:
+This class represents the Nutrition included in an ingredient
-- A constructor method that initializes the Device, units, and value, and sets the timestamp to the current system time.
-It should also add the new Reading to the specified Device.
-If the Device parameter is undefined, it should throw an `IllegalArgumentException`
+- A constructor method that initializes the Ingredient, name, units,and amount.
+It should also associate the new Nutrition object to the given Ingredient.
+If the Ingredient parameter is not defined, it should throw an IllegalArgumentException
-- getDevice() - returns a reference to the Device that produced the reading
+- getIngredient() - returns a reference to the Ingredient that contains this nutrition.
 - getUnits() - returns a String representing the units of measurement
-- getValue() - returns a double corresponding to the reading's value
+- getAmount() - returns a double corresponding to the nutrition's value
-- getTimestamp() - Returns a reference to `LocalDateTime` object that is the timestamp of the reading
+- getName() - Returns String representing the name of the nutrition

 ## Testing
-When you push your code back to your repository, GitHub will initiate a series of tests to verify the correct operation of each of the required methods.
+When you push your code back to your repository, GitHub will initiate a series of tests to verify the correct operation of each of the methods above.